 WHEN ALL THE FRAMES ARE INSTALLED, you can put on your inner cover and lid, and some 1:1 sugar water on top.
 A partial pollen patty is also a very good idea (small amount so as not to attract hive beetles).
 Let things alone for one week, then you can do your first hive inspection.
 You should see new eggs being laid by your queen.

-FEEDING YOUR BEES a light 1:1 sugar water mixture is recommended.
+FEEDING YOUR BEES a light 1:1 sugar water mixture is recommended, if you do not have existing, drawn out frames or a strong nectar flow has not started.
 This will help them build wax on the frames and get established as a larger colony.

-WHEN THE COLONY FILLS ALL BUT THE OUTER 2 FRAMES, go ahead and add your next box with foundation.
+WHEN THE COLONY FILLS OR DRAWS OUT ALL BUT THE OUTER 2 FRAMES, go ahead and add your next box with foundation.